geovedi/book-notes/2023/when-the-heavens-went-on-sale.notes.md

   - Polyakov and Markusic argue; Polyakov decides to leave and skip upcoming events.
   - On the flight home, Polyakov expresses frustration and disappointment.
 - Empathy for Polyakov:
-  - The narrator's perspective on Polyakov's character and motivations.
+  - Vance's perspective on Polyakov's character and motivations.
   - Polyakov's genuine dedication to rockets for higher purposes.
 - Tension and Discontent:
   - Firefly ships its rocket from Texas to Vandenberg, facing delays.